kyleLesack/sv_analysis_cendr_pacbio/README.md

 SV annotation was performed using the following tools:

 * Variant Effect Predictor (v.109.3)
+	* To narrow down the SVs to those that were most likely to have significant phenotypic consequences, the VEP filter parameter was set to "IMPACT is HIGH".
 * easyGSEA tool from eVITTA (v1.3.1)
 	* Overrepresented genes were annotated using the annotated gene sets from WormCat (V2)